Our Scientific Discoveries

 Frontiers in Ecology and the Environment published a review, "Food-animal production and the spread of antibiotic resistance: the role of ecology," that outlines how tracking bacterial movement between humans and animals is key to understanding antibiotic resistance.
 It examines how genomic data are elucidating, in unprecedented detail, the pathways by which antibiotic-resistant bacteria move between food animals and humans.
 Applying basic ecological principles can help organize this new knowledge to better monitor, understand and manage the spread of antibiotic resistance.
-Read the review and press release.
+Read the review.

 Most Infections Occurred in People Who Had No Contact with Farm Animals

 A study published in Clinical Infectious Diseases found that livestock-associated Methicillin-resistant Staphylococcus aureus (LA-MRSA) can cause serious bloodstream infections in people.
 Researchers studied blood stream infections caused by all strains of MRSA in Denmark from 2010 to 2014 and found that blood infections from LA-MRSA were on the rise, peaking in 2014 and accounting for 16 percent of all MRSA bloodstream infections.
 Read the study and the press release for more details.